lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Whole Psalm.** This psalm of David most aptly answereth to that psalm which precedes it; for in Ps 142:1-7 he showeth that he prayed, repeating it twice (Ps 143:1); and here he twice saith, "Hear my prayer, give ear to my supplication."
 In Ps 142:3 he saith, "When my spirit was overwhelmed within me"; here (Ps 143:4), "My spirit is overwhelmed within me."— *John Mayer.*

-**Whole Psalm.** The promise referred to throughout this octave of Psalms *138-145.* is that recorded in 2Sa 7:12, etc., "When thy days be fulfilled...I will set up thy seed after thee...and I will establish his kingdom...If he commit iniquity, I will chasten him...But my mercy shall not depart away from him; and thine house and thy kingdom shall be established for ever."
+**Whole Psalm.** The promise referred to throughout this octave of Psalms *138-145.* is that recorded in 2Sa 7:12, etc., "When thy days be fulfilled...
+I will set up thy seed after thee...and I will establish his kingdom...
+If he commit iniquity, I will chasten him...
+But my mercy shall not depart away from him; and thine house and thy kingdom shall be established for ever."
 What fixes the connection of the psalm with the history is the frequent application of the term *"Thy* (Jehovah's) *servant"*, by David to himself in the latter, as in Ps 143:2 144:12 of the former.
 Jehovah had first used it of David, "Tell to my servant, to David"; David therefore fastens on it as his plea again and again (2Sa 7:5,9-21,25-29).
 David's plea, "For I am thy servant", is no boast of his service, but a magnifying of God's electing grace: "Who am I, O Lord God? and what is my house, that thou hast brought me hitherto?"
 2Sa 7:18.
 The cry (Ps 143:6) *"My soul thirsteth after thee as a thirsty land"*, answers to David's own words in Ps 63:1, when he was fleeing from Absalom, and still in the wilderness of Judah (title, Ps.
 63.) on the near side of Jordan: "My soul thirsteth for thee."
 The history here again is an undesigned agreement with the psalm (2Sa 16:2,14): "The King, and all the people with him, came *weary*, and refreshed themselves" with Ziba's fruits; also 2Sa 17:2.
 The Hebrew for "thirsty" in Psalm 143 is the same as for "weary" in Ps 63:1, and in 2Sa 16:14, and means "panting", "weary", "thirsting."— *Andrew Robert Fausset, in "Studies in the 150.
 Psalms",* 1876.

 **Whole Psalm.** At the making of this psalm (as it plainly appeareth) David was cast into some desperate danger; whether by Saul when he was forced to flee into the cave, as in the former psalm, or by Absalom his son, or by any other, it is uncertain.
 Howsoever, in this he complains grievously to God of the malice of his enemies, and desireth God to hear his prayers, he acknowledgeth that he suffereth those things by God's just judgment, most humbly craving mercy for his sins; desiring not only to be restored, but also to be governed by God's Spirit, that he may dedicate and consecrate the rest of his life to God's service.
 This worthy psalm, then, containeth these three things.
 First, a confession of his sins.
 Secondly, a lamentation over his injuries.
 Thirdly, a supplication for temporal deliverance and spiritual graces.— *Archibald Symson.*